Afsaneh-Karami/Python/Ping Pong Game/README.md

         Ball.dy=Ball.dy*(-1)<br />

     # Fourth part
-    * In the fourth part if the ball touch the left or right line of the screen, means that the rockets can not touch the ball so the following steps happen: a- Ball go back to the position (0,0)<br />
+    * In the fourth part, when the ball touches the left or right line of the screen, this means that the player missed the ball and the racket did not touch the ball so the following steps happen: a- Ball goes back to the position (0,0)<br />
-   b- The score of the player on the opposit side increase by one.<br />
+   b- The score of the player on the opposit side increases by one.<br />
    c- Changing the y-direction of the ball by multiplying its speed with -1 <br />
-   d- The board of scores updated by the new value.<br /><br />
+   d- The scoring board is updated by the new value.<br /><br />
     if Ball.xcor()>600:<br />
         Ball.home()<br />
         score1=score1+1<br />